Mitchellzhou1/CyberPortfolio/README.md

 Currently, I am pursuing a master's degree at Carnegie Mellon University and am a proud member of the Plaid Parliament of Pwning (PPP), **The Top Hacking Team in the Nation!**

-Below you can find some of the challenges that I have done (I'm mostly a web challs guy 🤭).
+Below you can find some of the challenges that I have done (I'm a web-challs guy 🤭).
 <br>&#8203;<br>&#8203;<br>&#8203;

 Unfortunately, I can't share write-ups for all the awesome CTFs I've tackled because of a **no-sharing policy**.
 Here are some I can share: